Loading...

 Goal-setting makes the process purposeful and reminds you why decluttering is worth the effort, helping you stay motivated as you work through each room.

+One of the keys to clearing out clutter is setting small, manageable goals to build confidence and momentum.
 The thought of tackling an entire room can be intimidating.
 Instead, start with one small area, like a drawer or a shelf, to ease into the process and build confidence.
 Starting small makes it easier to build a sense of accomplishment, which can help propel you forward.

 Ideas for Small Decluttering Wins